Remote ATU v 1.0

 The ESP32 Firmware code is open source and can be found via Github links.

-The tuning algorithm is based on target to achieve either minimum possible or 1.001 : 1 SWR for given frequency.
+Note: The tuning algorithm is based on target to achieve either minimum possible or 1.01 : 1 SWR for given frequency.

 The Operational software for the remote control is the ATUconnect application (described below).